Spyridon Samaras: Biography

 Samaras was born in Corfu.
-His mother was from Constantinople and his father Skarlatos Samaras, a diplomat from Siatista.
+His mother was from Constantinople and his father, Skarlatos Samaras, was born in Vienna to a Greek family originally from Siatista.
 As a young man, he studied with Spyridon Xyndas (Σπυρίδων Ξύνδας).
 From 1875 to 1882 he studied at the Athens Conservatory with Federico Bolognini, Angelo Mascheroni and Enrico Stancampiano.
 His first opera Torpillae (now lost) was premiered in Athens in 1879.
 He went to Paris in 1882 to study at the Paris Conservatoire and became a favorite of Jules Massenet.
 His other instructors included Léo Delibes, Théodore Dubois, and Charles Gounod.
 He worked successfully as a composer in Paris for three years and then migrated to Italy in 1885.

 Samaras quickly became an important figure in the opera scene in Italy.
-His opera Flora mirabilis première in Milan in 1886 and in 1888 Medgé was successfully staged at the Teatro Costanzi in Rome with French opera star Emma Calvé in the title role.
+His opera Flora mirabilis premiered in Milan in 1886 and in 1888 Medgé was successfully staged at the Teatro Costanzi in Rome with French opera star Emma Calvé in the title role.

 He became closely associated with Edoardo Sonzogno, a Milanese publisher.
 Sonzogno founded the Teatro Lirico Internazionale and chose Samaras' La martire for the theater's opening on 22 September 1894.
 The opera had premiered previously that year in Naples and is based on a libretto by Luigi Illica with many naturalistic elements, which gave space to Samaras' musical personality for an equal treatment.

 Samaras' works enjoyed wide distribution; his operas were staged in Paris, Monte Carlo, Cologne, Berlin, Vienna, Malta, Bucharest, Constantinople, Smyrna, Alexandria, Cairo, Greece and Italy.
 He wrote fifteen stage works, the last three on texts by Paul Milliet; Storia d'amore o La biondinetta (1903), Mademoiselle de Belle-Isle (1905) and Rhea (1908).
+The overture for Rhea used the opening fanfare of the Olympic Hymn.